smiecielica/creek-puzzle-solver/README.md

 ### Run

-Run Main.exe file and type the test file name which must be in the same directory as the test.txt file.
+Run Main.exe file and type the test file name which must be in the same directory as the Test-4x4.txt file.

 # More about creek puzzles